fabiocicerchia/tf-k8s-greenops-module/README.md

 - **OpenCost** - Cost monitoring and allocation with carbon cost tracking
 - **Kepler** - Environmental impact tracking via the Kepler Operator with optional power monitoring
 - **Scaphandre** - Container-level power consumption monitoring
-- **KubeGreen** - Automated resource cleanup and pod hibernation for cost optimization
+- **KubeGreen** - Automated resource cleanup and pod hibernation for cost optimisation

 All components are **enabled by default** and can be selectively disabled based on your requirements.